lichtkind/Graphics-Toolkit-Color/README.md

     dzil build

-    Which gives you basically the same tgz file as under the download link from CPAN (as describes under HOME), just with more up to date (and maybe buggy) sources.
-Don't forget to:
+    Which gives you basically the same .tgz file as under the download link from CPAN (as describes under on CPAN), just with more up to date (and maybe buggy) sources.
+Don't forget afterward to:

     dzil clean